Neochic/Woodlets/docs/post-templates.md

 ## Post details
 Like page templates the templates for post details can also contain additional fields.
 And you can add multiple templates for different post types.
 To create a post details template just add a template file to ```ẁoodlets/posts/```.
-They work nearly like the [page templates](page-templates.md) with the difference that they can't contain columns.
+They work exactly like the [page templates](page-templates.md), you can even create columns for advanced post layouts.

 #### Example
 ```twig